xy7313/xy7313.github.io/_posts/2017-04-04-Start-with-JAVA2.md

 ---

 ## Inner Class
-1. defination: A class defined in another class is called as an Inner Class.
+1. Definition: A class defined in another class is called as an Inner Class.
 The class which contains an Inner class is known as an enclosed class or Outer class.
-2. scope: The scope of an Inner class is limited to the boundary of Outer Class.
+2. Scope: The scope of an Inner class is limited to the boundary of Outer Class.
 3. Inner class and Outer class:
     1. An Inner class can access all the members from Outer class including private members directly.(different from subclass).
     2. However, an Outer class can access the Inner class members only through an object of Inner class.